EAGLE: Expert-Augmented Attention Guidance for Tuning-Free Industrial Anomaly Detection in Multimodal Large Language Models: Method

 \subsubsection{Conditional Prompt Selection for MLLMs}

 During inference, the expert model provides two types of guidance to the MLLMs in the form of visual and textual prompts.
+More detailed descriptions are provided in Appendix~\ref{app:prompt}.

 \textbf{Visual prompt}: We upsample the patch-level anomaly scores obtained from Eqs.~\ref{max_distance},~\ref{max_distance_2} to the original image resolution to construct an anomaly map.
-Based on this map, potential defect regions are localized and highlighted by drawing red bounding boxes on the input image(See details in the Appendix.~\ref{app:prompt}).
+Based on this map, potential defect regions are localized and highlighted by drawing red bounding boxes on the input image.
 Since the expert model may also highlight regions in normal images, these visual cues can mislead the MLLMs.
-Therefore, visual prompts are provided only for images predicted as anomalous.

-\textbf{Textual prompt}: For each test image, we compare its image-level anomaly score $s^t_{img}$ (Eq.~\ref{eq:image_score}) with the threshold $\tau$ to select the corresponding textual prior.
-When $s^t_{img} < \tau$, the prior reads ``\textit{This image is predicted as normal.}''; when $s^t_{img} \geq \tau$, it reads ``\textit{This image is predicted as abnormal.}''
+Therefore, visual prompts are provided only for images predicted as anomalous. \textbf{Textual prompt}: For each test image, we compare its image-level anomaly score $s^t_{img}$ (Eq.~\ref{eq:image_score}) with the threshold $\tau$ to select the corresponding textual prior.
+When $s^t_{img} < \tau$, the prior reads ``\textit{This image is predicted as normal.}''; otherwise, it is set to ``\textit{This image is predicted as abnormal.}'' .
+This design transforms the quantitative judgment of the expert model into a natural language signal that the MLLM can readily comprehend.